 Now that you have the elements needed for your digital press kit, you have a few options.
 Presskit.io is a fantastic place to get started.

-If neither of these are appealing to you, you can also just create an area on your website that houses all of this information.
+You can also create a section on your website that houses all of this information.
 Make sure you update it regularly, though!
 There’s nothing more unprofessional than sending a press kit with really old, outdated content.

 Check out our article on making an affordable website HERE.

 That’s all for now!
 In Part 2, we’ll show you how to start contacting and establishing relationships with music bloggers!